 Back at Jeremiah’s facility, Jim demands that Jeremiah hand over Jerome, even though Jeremiah knows that no prison can hold Jerome.
 Then Harvey spots on the monitors that they have company.
-Indeed, Jervis Tetch and Scarecrow have arrived with a now hypnotized Echo leading the way.
-Jeremiah will lead the detectives out, but he’s not abandoning Echo.
+Indeed, Jervis Tetch and Scarecrow have arrived with a now hypnotized Ecco leading the way.
+Jeremiah will lead the detectives out, but he’s not abandoning Ecco.

 But he runs right into Jerome.
 While Crane and Tetch find Jim and Harvey, Jerome is happy to have finally caught up with Jeremiah after 15 years.
 Jeremiah knows that Jerome blames him for everything that’s gone wrong in his life, but he knows that Jerome was born bad.
 So Jerome wonders if that’s why Jeremiah said that Jerome tried to kill him.
 Funny story that turned out to be.

 Even if the stories weren’t entirely true, Jerome did still kill their mother.
 But since she hid Jeremiah away, she had turned everyone against Jerome because of Jeremiah’s stories.
 But it’s just like they say, we all could go insane with just one bad day.
 Or, in Jeremiah’s case, one bad spray.
 We’ll get to that later.